LNOVICE/vultr_app/README.md

 ### Main Features

 #### Deploy New Instance
-- Tap "Deploy" in the navigation
+- Tap "Deploy Instance" in the navigation
-- Select Region (data center location)
+- Select City (data center location)
-- Choose Plan (server specifications)
+- Choose Plan (server specifications) - displayed with vCPU and monthly cost
-- Select Operating System
-- Enter a label for your instance
+  - Selected plan will be highlighted
-- Tap "Deploy Instance"
+- Tap "Create Instance" to deploy

 **Note**: Deployment requires a pre-existing snapshot in your Vultr account.
-Future versions will support creating instances directly from OS images.

 #### Manage Instances
-- Tap "Instances" in the navigation
+- Tap "Instance List" in the navigation
-- View all your instances with status and IP information
+- View all your instances with status, IP, pending charges, and server status
-- Start, Stop, Reboot, or Delete instances
+- Delete instances (Destroy button is disabled for instances not in "ok" status)
 - Pull-to-refresh to update instance status

 #### API Key Management